zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 `${apiml.parameter.key}`

-The actual values are taken from [key, value] pairs defined as Java System properties or servlet context parameters.
+The actual values are taken from [key, value] pairs defined as Java system properties or servlet context parameters.
 The system properties can be provided directly on a command line.
 The servlet context parameters can be provided in the service `web.xml` or in an external file.

 The specific approach of how to provide the servlet context to the user service application depends on the application loading mechanism and the specific Java servlet container environment.